AI Visibility KPIs for Executive Reporting

 Part three: business connection.
 This is the hardest part and the most important.
 Connect your AI visibility trend to business outcomes your audience already tracks.
 If your Visibility Score rose by fourteen points this quarter while a campaign was running, and that campaign period correlated with stronger inbound volume, make that connection explicit even if causation is hard to prove.
 Attribution in AI visibility is still early, but directional connections are worth drawing.

 End every quarterly review with a forward-looking summary: what you expect to improve next quarter, what you need to make that happen, and what risks might prevent it.
+This is where the AI visibility dashboard earns executive trust, because it ties each KPI to an owner and a next action instead of leaving the numbers as passive reporting.

-Presenting AI Visibility to Executives
+How to Present AI Visibility to Executives

 The biggest reporting challenge with AI visibility is not the data.
 It is the translation problem.
 Most executives are fluent in Google Analytics, paid media dashboards, and traditional SEO rankings.
 None of those mental models map cleanly onto AI visibility metrics.
 If you walk into a leadership meeting and start explaining Visibility Scores without context, you will spend the whole meeting on definitions and never get to decisions.